cloud-coder/cascon-2019-kubernetes-apimanager/01-setup/readme.md

 ![](screencaps/section2step11.png)

 12.	`Kubernetes` is the preselected default Cluster type for the free plan, where the latest stable version is listed inside the tile (eg. V1.14.7).
+At this point, if you do not see the following fields, you may need to refresh your page (eg. if you are just coming from step 9vi).

 Fill in the required info:

 i.
 Cluster name